rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 ## Working with large controllers

-How many times have you encountered with large controller methods?
+How many times have you encountered large controller methods?
 If you are _lucky_ like me, probably many times.

 One of the most common practices to start refactoring a long controller is to move the code to a service.